pengsun/matconvnet/README.md

 ---------------------
 Forked by Peng Sun and modified for customized use.
 Main purposes:
 - Directed Acyclic Graph (**DAG**), a.k.a.
 Graph Transformer Network (**GTN**), see `./matlab_dag/README.md`
+- Recurrent Network, which is no more than deep structure with shared parameters across layers when unfolding
 - Vector-Valued Regression (e.g., face pose estimate)

 ## Install